 The House passed the bill in March.

-Attorney General William Barr backed the legislation, which supporters said implements necessary reforms to a broken system.
+Attorney General William Barr backed the House version of the legislation, which supporters said implements necessary reforms to a broken system.

 “We have an opportunity to reform this statute to protect both our constitutional rights and our security,” Sen. Tom Udall (D-N.M.) told colleagues on the Senate floor.